Skip to content

 None

-The weight of this group in the final score.
+The score of this group in the final score.
 Useful for problems that have points.

 Source code in rbx/box/schema.py